mahewitson/website/README.md

-# website
+# Sample Application for AWS DevOps Course

-Hello world auto deploy  on AWS
+#updated this file